JesusECC/reto_serverless/README.md

 3. Uncomment `environment:` block in the `serverless.yml` and reference the environment variable as `${env:MY_ENV_VAR}`.
 Where `MY_ENV_VAR` is added to your `.env` file.
 4. Make sure to not commit your `.env`.

-#### TypeScript

-If [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) detects a `tsconfig.json` in your service root, it'll compile it using TypeScript.
-We have a separate starter for TypeScript here, [**Serverless TypeScript Starter**](https://github.com/AnomalyInnovations/serverless-typescript-starter).

 #### Linting